Creativity Is Not Innovation

 In the art world, the shift from Realism to Impressionism is a good example.
 Applying paint to canvas was nothing new, but blurring focus to capture the feel of a moment rather than the details of a person or location was an original idea.
 Today, Monet and van Gogh are well-known innovators in their field with works fetching millions at auction, but it took time for the style to be taken seriously, much less sought after.

 Today’s business and technology world moves much faster.
-Creative ideas can be generated at speed of thought, whereas innovation often must be proven to establish and show value.
+Creative ideas can be generated at the speed of thought; whereas, innovation often must be proven to establish and show value.

 Innovation Requires Value

 For something to be truly innovative, it must disrupt or increment on existing models to create a measurable increase in value for an individual or group of people.
 Innovation takes creativity to the next level, producing value from those new and original ideas.